Abhishek222747/High_performance_job_portal/README.md

 # Conclusion:
 The Job Portal project, built with a modern stack of Java 21, Spring Boot 3, and supporting technologies, aims to provide a comprehensive and efficient solution for job seekers and recruiters.
-With essential functionalities already in place and more under active development, the portal is set to become a powerful tool for job matching and recruitment.